 WEBSITES, VIDEOS, ARTICLES, BOOK:

-- Find out more, donate, and get involved by visiting the Emmanuel House Community Development Corporation’s website: www.EmmanuelHouse.org
+- Find out more, donate, invest, and get involved by visiting the Emmanuel House Community Development Corporation’s website: www.EmmanuelHouse.org

 - Sen. Dick Durbin visits Emmanuel House